StudyFrenchSpanish

 How to choose a language and the reasons behind it could be lying within you.

-Think about all the scenarios — your future career path, interest, and aspiration.
+Consider all the scenarios — your future career path, interest, and aspiration.

 Remember, what is right for me might not be best for you.
 Only you can decide your destiny.